mount - phpMan

 suggested format is X-appname.option.

-x-* The same as X-* options, but stored permanently in the user space.
-It means the op-
+The same as X-* options, but stored permanently in user space.
+This means the options

-mount options in user space is tricky, because it's necessary use libmount based
+options in user space is tricky, because it's necessary use libmount-based tools and

-tools and there is no guarantee that the options will be always available (for ex-
+there is no guarantee that the options will be always available (for example after a

-Note that before util-linux v2.30 the x-* options have not been maintained by lib-
+Note that before util-linux v2.30 the x-* options have not been maintained by libmount

-mount and stored in user space (functionality was the same as have X-* now), but
+and stored in user space (functionality was the same as for X-* now), but due to the

-due to growing number of use-cases (in initrd, systemd etc.) the functionality have
+growing number of use-cases (in initrd, systemd etc.) the functionality has been

 X-mount.mkdir[=mode]

-Allow to make a target directory (mountpoint).
-The optional argument mode speci-
+Allow to make a target directory (mountpoint) if it does not exit yet.
+The optional

-fies the filesystem access mode used for mkdir(2) in octal notation.
-The default
+argument mode specifies the filesystem access mode used for mkdir(2) in octal

-mode is 0755.
-This functionality is supported only for root users.
-The option is
+notation.
+The default mode is 0755.
+This functionality is supported only for root

 FILESYSTEM-SPECIFIC MOUNT OPTIONS